rudderlabs/rudder-sdk-js/packages/analytics-js-service-worker/README.md

 npm install @rudderstack/analytics-js-service-worker --save
 ```

-**Note that this NPM module is only meant to be used for a browser installation**.
+**Note that this NPM module is only meant to be used for a service worker usage**.
 If you want to integrate RudderStack with your Node.js application, refer to the [**RudderStack Node.js repository**](https://github.com/rudderlabs/rudder-sdk-node).

 ## Usage in Chrome Extensions